KengWkeng/DataAcquisitionTest1/steps_plan.md

 Create MainWindow (QMainWindow or QWidget) in the UI module.
 Add basic widgets (e.g., QLabel or QTextEdit) to display the timestamp and a few channel values.
 In MainWindow's constructor or an initialization function:
-Instantiate ConfigManager, DeviceManager, DataSynchronizer (and its thread).
+Instantiate ConfigManager, DeviceManager, DataProcessor (and its thread).
 Perform the necessary connections (Device -> Synchronizer).
-Connect DataSynchronizer::synchronizedFrameReady to a slot in MainWindow.
+Connect DataProcessor::synchronizedFrameReady to a slot in MainWindow.
 The MainWindow slot should update the UI widgets with data from the received SynchronizedDataFrame.
 Modify main.cpp to create and show MainWindow instead of just running console logic.
 Testing: Run the application.
 Verify that the UI updates periodically with processed data from the virtual device.
 Runnable: Yes (GUI application showing live data from virtual device).
  ## Step 6: Basic Data Storage (CSV)

-Goal: Implement saving the processed data frames to a CSV file.
+Goal: Implement saving the processed data frames to a CSV file directly within the DataProcessor.
-Tasks:
-Implement AbstractStorageStrategy interface in Storage.
-Implement CsvStorageStrategy inheriting from the abstract strategy: Implement open, write (formatting SynchronizedDataFrame to a CSV line), and close.
-Implement StorageManager (QObject-based) in Storage:
-Internal thread-safe queue (QQueue + QMutex) for SynchronizedDataFrame.
-Slot onSynchronizedFrameReady (ensure Qt::QueuedConnection) to add frames to the queue.
-Internal logic (e.g., triggered by a timer or signal after queueing) to dequeue frames and call CsvStorageStrategy::write.
-Handle file opening/closing.
-In MainWindow: Create StorageManager, its dedicated QThread, move it to the thread, start it.
-Connect DataSynchronizer::synchronizedFrameReady to StorageManager::onSynchronizedFrameReady.
+Create a datastorage folder in the directory corresponding to the execution file, and name the file with the timestamp when the collection starts, in csv format.
 Testing: Run the application.
 Check if a CSV file is created and populated with data rows corresponding to the processed frames.
 Verify the format.
 Runnable: Yes (GUI application displaying data and saving it to CSV).
  ## Step 7: Integration and Control